developerforce/emote-widget/README.md

 We love contributions, small or big, from others!

+## Contributing ✨

-Please see our [CONTRIBUTING](CONTRIBUTING.md) guidelines.
+Please see our [CONTRIBUTING](https://github.com/fostive/.github/blob/main/CONTRIBUTING.md) guidelines.
 The first thing to do is to discuss the change you wish to make via issue, email, or any other method with the owners of this repository.

-Also, please review our [code of conduct](CODE_OF_CONDUCT.md).
+Also, please review our [code of conduct](https://github.com/fostive/.github/blob/main/CODE_OF_CONDUCT.md).
 Please adhere to it in all your interactions with this project.

-## ✨ Contributors

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)) for contributing to the project:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->